It’s quite confusing for newbies when it comes to differentiating between compressor VS limiter. This article will help you with that.

 It’s not necessary to apply the compressor in the individual instruments that really don’t need it, however, you should always analyze the dynamics if it needs the compressor or not.
 In most cases, the compressor is applied in all the instruments and vocals.

-Applying the compressor also depends on the genre of the song as in jazz where or classical you just need a little compression wherein Rock or Rap you need an extra hard compressor.
+Applying the compressor also depends on the genre of the song as in jazz whereas or classical you just need a little compression wherein in Rock or Rap you need an extra hard compressor.

 Here is a useful article on compressor settings for vocals.

 The mix bus and master channel is the only place where you should use the limiter.

 Note: If you are going to send your song for mastering, don’t put any limiter in the master.
 Only use it if you want to master the song yourself.

 Here is a step-by-step procedure to use the limiter in the mix bus.